 Solar farms are a symbol of the energy transition and their effect can be directly witnessed by the citizens that perceive the changes in the existing landscape, which includes a cleaner environment from locally produced electricity.
 In addition, due to their low-lying nature, solar farms have less spatial and visual impacts than, for example, wind turbines.

-- Solar parks are noise and emission free.
+- Solar farms are noise and emission free.

 - Tillage becomes unnecessary and human intervention is minimzed for at least 40 years.